 6. Install a second layer of weed membrane

-Lay the artificial grass out and leave to settle for a couple of hours.
+Lay the artificial grass out and leave to settle flat.
 Once you are happy that the grass is flat and settled, you can then cut it to shape using a sharp Stanley knife.
 Blades will need to be changed approximately every three metres of cutting.

 8. Join pieces of artificial turf together